TOPICS |

 First Trimester Pregnancy Emergencies: Recognition and Management

 Common first-trimester ED presentations include miscarriage, ectopic pregnancy, nausea and vomiting, urinary tract infections, and potential appendicitis.
 This issue reviews the evidence on these common conditions to ensure swift and safe management.
-Includes 4 AMA PRA Category 1 Credits™.
-Included as part of the 4 credits, this CME activity is eligible for 2 Pharmacology CME credits.
-CME expires on 01/01/2022.
+CME expired 01/01/2022.
+No CME for this activity

 |